ilguneray/Chessboard_digitizer/README.md

 2. Calculation of square corners.
 3. Piece detection with yolov8.
 4. Combination of pieces and corresponding squares.
-5. Generation FEN notation of chessboard with determined chessborad state.
+5. Generation FEN notation of chessboard with determined chessboard state.
 6. Saving result.